Edited by: Keri Stooksbury

 |Ink Business Preferred® Credit Card||Travel accident, global assist hotline, trip cancellation, lost/delayed luggage, trip delay|

-Changes to your JetBlue Vacations package (excluding tours and activities) must be made over the phone at least 1 day prior to departure to avoid a JetBlue Vacations fee.
+To avoid a JetBlue Vacations fee, changes to your JetBlue Vacations package (excluding tours and activities) must be made over the phone at least 1 day before departure.
 Some hotels have a different penalty period, so be sure to refer to your package’s exact terms.

-There are no change fees when you book roundtrip flights + hotel together.
-If the change involves an increase in price, payment is due at the time of change.
+There are no change fees when you book round-trip flights and hotels together.
+If the change involves a price increase, payment is due at the time of change.

 Cancellation policies vary by hotel, so it’s important to know your specific terms.
 If you need to cancel your vacation, call 844-JB-VACAY (528-2229).

 JetBlue Vacations has eliminated its cancellation fees for cancellations made at least the day before departure.
-Customers are responsible for any increases to the price (including increases in airfare) resulting from canceling.
+Customers are responsible for any increases to the price (including airfare increases) resulting from canceling.

-The remaining funds, after the cancellation fees are deducted, will be held as a JetBlue Vacations Credit for 1 year from the date of cancellation.
+After the cancellation fees are deducted, the remaining funds will be held as a JetBlue Vacations credit for 1 year from the date of cancellation.
 These funds can be applied to another JetBlue Vacations package, but not for individual flights on JetBlue.

-These deals may offer great prices, but they’re also offered on very specific dates and often from a select airport only.
+These deals may offer great prices, but they’re also offered on specific dates and often from a select airport.
 Be sure to read the specifics of each deal.

 You might be wondering if you can use your TrueBlue points to pay for a JetBlue Vacations package.
 The answer is yes — sort of.